stas-sultanov/azure-monitor-telemetry/doc/readme.md

 The list of standard tags can be found in [TelemetryTagKeys](/src/Code/TelemetryTagKeys.cs) class.

 Ways to apply tags:
-- Per instance of object which type implements `Telemetry` interface.<br/>
+- Per Item – Set tags on object which type implements `Telemetry` interface.
-  Set the `Telemetry.Tags` property on the instance.
 - Per Client - pass tags to the `TelemetryClient` constructor.<br/>
   These tags are automatically included in all telemetry items published by the client.
 - Per Publisher - pass tags to the `HttpTelemetryPublisher` constructor.<br/>